Sultan0013/SE-Exhibiton-BE/readme.md

-# Exhibition Curation Platform - Back-End 🚀
+# Virtual Exhibition - Back-End 🚀

 Welcome to the back-end of the Virtual Exhibition Platform.
 This service powers our interactive art exhibition platform by securely integrating multiple museum APIs and handling all data operations with robust error handling and user feedback.